 Ambassador Alam Brohi continues analysing a crucial matter

-What we have so far identified as the salient factors leading to the steep decline in the education standards in Sindh are the feudal mindset; the clientele political system introduced and perpetuated by the ruling party; the widespread nepotism and the recruitment of incompetent teachers under the patron-client system; the unlawful appointments and shoulder promotions; the corruption and corrupt practices; the ghost schools, widespread absenteeism, and habitual absconding; the lack of performance-based evaluation of teachers; the absence of regular training and capacity building; the dilapidated school buildings and occupation of buildings by influential; the ineffective accountability; the mismanagement of funds; abject poverty and no financial support system at the primary and secondary level for poor children.
+What we have so far identified for A fatal blow to Higher Education as the salient factors leading to the steep decline in the education standards in Sindh are the feudal mindset; the clientele political system introduced and perpetuated by the ruling party; the widespread nepotism and the recruitment of incompetent teachers under the patron-client system; the unlawful appointments and shoulder promotions; the corruption and corrupt practices; the ghost schools, widespread absenteeism, and habitual absconding; the lack of performance-based evaluation of teachers; the absence of regular training and capacity building; the dilapidated school buildings and occupation of buildings by influential; the ineffective accountability; the mismanagement of funds; abject poverty and no financial support system at the primary and secondary level for poor children.

 If we survey other departments, we would not be surprised to find almost these same factors bringing down their performance.
 However, the output of all these departments depends on the quality, capacity, skill, and competence of the manpower spawned by the education system.
 The state has to realise its fundamental responsibility to meet the basic needs of its citizens, particularly education, as enjoined by the Constitution through federal or provincial executives.